Oreophryne biroi

 Oreophryne biroi is a species of frog in the family Microhylidae.

+Distribution

 It is endemic to New Guinea and occurs on the north coast from Madang Province in Papua New Guinea to the Cyclops Mountains in Papua province, Western New Guinea (Indonesia).

+Etymology

 The specific name biroi honours Lajos Bíró, a Hungarian zoologist and ethnographer who collected the holotype.
 Common name New Guinea cross frog has been coined for it.

 Description

 Adult males measure 22–24 mm and adult females 27–29 mm in snout–vent length.
 The head is somewhat narrower than the body.
 The canthus rostralis is distinct but rounded.
 The tympanum is small.
 The fingers and the toes have broad terminal disks and some webbing.
 The dorsum is fawn; the area from the top of the snout to the mid-ocular region is conspicuously paler.
 A thin mid-dorsal stripe may be present.
 The hidden surfaces of the thighs are orange.
 The venter is pale with glistening white blotches.
 The iris is red-gold.